 After the acceptance of the preliminary outline, the student - following the guidance and under the supervision of his or her mentor - prepares a detailed multi-page outline with a complete bibliography.
-The mentor and the Graduate Business chair must approve the outline after which the actual writing of the research paper is conducted.
-At the completion of the paper, it is reviewed and graded by the student's mentor and the coordinator or the appointed reader.
+The mentor and the MBAA 810 Faculty must approve the outline after which the actual writing of the research paper is conducted.
+At the completion of the paper, it is reviewed and graded by the student's mentor and the MBAA 810 Faculty or the appointed reader.
 3 credits.